Fidelity ReviewOpen Account

 Fidelity ETFs Review

-With the Fidelity offering, there are more than 2,000 different ETFs available for you to trade.
+With the offering, there are more than 2,000 different ETFs available for you to trade.
 This is a mesmerising number of different ETFs and you will be hard-pressed finding a more extensive offering in the online broker space.
 About 5% of these ETFs are commission-free, which is an added bonus.

-You can choose from a whole host of active and passive ETFs through Fidelity, allowing you to develop a comprehensive investment strategy.
+You can choose from a whole host of active and passive ETFs through broker, allowing you to develop a comprehensive investment strategy.
 There are handy tools that allow you to filter out the specific types and themes of ETFs you are looking for.

 You are even provided with a whole host of ETF ideas that can help your decision-making process becomes a lot easier.
 There is collaboration with the leading provider of ETFs globally, iShares also, which is ideal for those looking for commission-free choices.